 BluTech (no Anti-Glare or Transition) vs Crizal Prevencia Anti-Glare (with Transition) – Video Demo

 Be sure to consider the amount of time spent in front of screens.
 This can be difficult, as there is usually one readily available in each of our pockets (and most peoples’ lives depend on them for work), but by limiting the time of exposure, risks for any potential problems also decrease.
 Considering that many electronic devices have adjustable settings for brightness, if protective eyewear is not an option, keeping the brightness down is at least a step in the right direction.
-Talking to an independent optician will always grant more information about which lens options are best for an individual – many commercial opticals are owned by EssilorLuxottica and will push the more expensive options they manufacture themselves, and are not allowed access to all available lens options.
-Remember, higher cost does not always mean higher quality.
+Most devices have a blue light filter option that can be turned on and off.
+Talking to an independent optician will always grant more information about which lens options are best for an individual.